 Mastering Marathon Pace: Why Even Splits Beat All‑Out Starts

-4. Use real‑time feedback – During the race, listen to a gentle audio cue that reminds you of your current zone.
-If you drift into the “hard” zone early, the cue nudges you back to the “steady” zone.
-This is a subtle way of showing why real‑time audio feedback matters without sounding like a sales pitch.
+4. Use real-time feedback, During the race, let an audio cue keep you oriented to your current zone.
+If you slip into the “hard” zone too early, the cue brings you back to the “steady” zone.
+This shows why live feedback during a race, a subtle but significant advantage, makes a difference.

 Even-Pace Long Run (12 km/7.5 mi)